Saks High School

+History

-Saks Middle School was closed following declining enrollment and the high school expanded.
+Saks Middle School was closed following declining enrollment, and the high school expanded.
 Seth Taylor is the school's principal.

 The football team has been around for decades.
 It has yet to win a state championship.

 The public library of Anniston-Calhoun County has a collection of the school's yearbooks.

 Taylor Swift performed at the school's gymnasium in 2007.